 Q: If my insurance has paid, why do I still have a balance?

 A: Insurance does not always pay the entire claim.
-Certain portions of the claim are designated as the patient’s responsibility such as deductibles, co-insurance, and/or any non-covered charges.
+Portions of the claim are designated as the patient’s responsibility, such as deductibles, co-insurance, and/or any non-covered charges.
 Any portion of the bill not covered by insurance will be billed to the responsible party.

 Q: What if my insurance does not pay?